 Never in a million years did I imagine creating something like this.

-Mental health in the workplace was my "cause."
+Mental health in the workplace was my cause.
 For a moment during the pandemic, I seriously considered pursuing my dream of becoming an advocate, author, and speaker on the topic.
-However, with three teenagers, two households to support, and no sudden windfall, it wasn’t the most financially responsible choice.
-Then, an unexpected turn in my career led me to a job at a tech company as the GM of Retail & Consumer Goods—an unplanned fork in the road that became the most incredible part of my professional journey yet!
+However, with three teenagers, two households to support, and no windfall ever, it wasn’t the most financially responsible choice.
+Then, an unexpected turn in my career led me to a job at a tech company as the GM of Retail & Consumer Goods—an unplanned fork in the road that became the most incredible part of my professional journey yet, because it led me here.

 I've always seen the potential in people.
 It’s one of my greatest gifts (and sometimes a curse—best discussed over drinks).
 Because of this, it breaks my heart when people don’t realize how amazing they are.
 What I didn’t expect as I started meeting women and our community grew was how widespread self-doubt was—so not okay!
 It made me reflect.
 As much as I projected confidence, I, too, felt like an imposter, torturing myself by comparing my accomplishments (or lack thereof) to others.
 It became crystal clear how much we all needed one another.

 They say if you do what you love, success will follow.
 My retirement plan was to start or run a nonprofit.
 And here I am, 15 years ahead of schedule, beginning to manifest it.
 My financial situation hasn’t changed, but instead of running away, I’m leaning in.
 I couldn't be a false prophet, telling others to go after what they want while not doing the same myself.
-I hope more of us do the same.
+I hope more of you do the same.
+Why is money the measure of success?
+Let's rewrite the playbook!

 My gratitude for everyone, women and men, who have encouraged me to keep going, is beyond measure.